 Smoked Fish Dip

-Fish dip is a classic recipe popular in the Florida Keys.
-Smoking has been used for generations to preserve fish and add rich flavor.
-This dip is made with smoked fish like wahoo, mahi, or snapper, mixed with mayonnaise, cream cheese, and crunchy vegetables like celery and onions.
-Serve it with crackers or fresh vegetables.
+Fish dip is a Florida Keys classic, known for its smoky flavor and creamy texture.
+Made with smoked fish like wahoo, mahi, or snapper, it's blended with mayo, cream cheese, celery, and onions.
+Serve with crackers or fresh veggies for a simple appetizer.

 Sauteed Shrimp with Coconut Aminos